 Wrens are incredible birds and they inhabit many different habitats.
 Even though they are small, wrens are incredibly bold and don’t back down to other species that are much larger than them.

 If you encounter one, you can expect to hear loud and complex songs.
 Once you know what to listen for, it’s easy to identify these birds before ever seeing them!
-And don’t worry, I have included a sample of each of the calls and sounds for each species below.
+And don’t worry, I have included a sample of the calls and sounds for each species below.

 Below are the 10 types of wrens that live in the United States!

-I have also included a few photographs to help you identify any birds you are lucky enough to observe.
 Make sure to pay attention to the range maps to see which wrens live near you!
 And just so you know, the range maps below were generously shared with permission from The Birds of The World, published by the Cornell Lab of Ornithology.
-I use their site OFTEN to learn new information about birds!*
+I use their site OFTEN to learn new information about birds!

 Do you need help identifying wrens?